ballerina-attic/docs-ballerina-vscode-extension/en/docs/references/how-to-paste-json-as-records.md

 The Ballerina language provides several options to convert JSON files into record definitions.
 ## Option One: From Record editor

-Follow the steps below to convert a JSON to record from record editor.
+Follow the steps below to convert a JSON to record from the Record editor.

 1. Create a file with the data below in JSON format.